 - Connect to your computer as you usually do.

 If your computer does not wake on the first signal, use the web site above to send another wakeup signal.
-If problems persist, contact your local support provider.
+If problems persist, contact your IT Pro.

 This is document aygi in the Knowledge Base.